AdobeDocs/commerce-learn.en/help/cloud/intro-6.md

 ---
-title: Unit 6 - Getting started with Adobe Commerce on cloud infrastructure
+title: Adobe Commerce on cloud infrastructure - Services and site launch
-description: Go live, DNS, TLS, Fastly.
+description: Review the Go live, DNS, TLS, and Fastly services.
 Learn how to configure DNS to point to the production domain for the Adobe Commerce instance.
 kt: 5661
 doc-type: video
 audience: all
 activity: use
 ---

-# Unit 6: Getting started with Adobe Commerce on cloud infrastructure
+# Adobe Commerce on cloud infrastructure - Services and site launch

-In this unit:
+In this video:

 - Review of Go live, DNS, TLS, and Fastly
 - How to configure DNS to point to the production domain for the Adobe Commerce instance